 And there are the growing ranks of Moss Girls.
 Inspired in part by Hisako Fujii’s best-selling book, Mosses, My Dear Friends, moss-viewing has become increasingly trendy, especially with young women, who go on guided tours to Japan’s lush moss-carpeted forests.
-This goes way beyond just stopping to smell the roses: Moss Girls get down on hands and knees with a loupe to contemplate the lovely lichens.
+This goes way beyond just stopping to smell the roses: Moss Girls get down on hands and knees with a loupe to contemplate the lovely growths.

 And while to the less mindful among us moss may seem insignificantly small, no Zen garden is complete without its moss-covered rock or stone lanterns.
 It’s the living embodiment of wabi-sabi – the spirit of humble, rustic impermanence that defines Japanese aesthetics.

 But there’s more to Japanese mindfulness than gazing at bugs and blooms.
 Countless practical applications govern virtually every aspect of daily life, all designed to help you ‘be in the now’.
 At school, days begin and end with a short ceremony, where greetings are exchanged and the day’s events are announced.
 Before and after each class, students and teacher stand, bow and thank each other.
 And before starting the lesson, students are asked to close their eyes to focus their concentration.

 Similarly, construction workers engage in collective stretches to limber up for the day’s work.
 In the office, a colleague will tell you 'Otsukaresama', (literally ‘you’re tired’), as a way of saying thanks for the work you’ve done.
 At meetings, hand someone your meishi (business card) and they'll examine it carefully and make a comment, never dreaming of just sticking it in their pocket.